Medical Insurance in Canada: Costs, Benefits, and Your Options

 Understand the Claims Process

-Be clear on how to submit claims and how fast reimbursement will be.
+Be clear about the cost structure, which includes how to submit claims and how fast reimbursement will be.
 Look for plans that make the process smooth and simple.
-Easy claims filing is a major advantage.
+Moreover, every plan has certain services it will not cover and situations where coverage does not apply.
+Knowing these limitations helps avoid surprises when you need to file a claim.

 Evaluate Financial Protection